 Miller also stresses that you should never, under any circumstances, make a promise to your parents regarding their care.
-Mom may want to stay living in her home for the rest of her life, and while you can do your best to accommodate her wishes, there could come a time when it is out of your control.
+Mom may want to stay Healthy Living in her home for the rest of her life, and while you can do your best to accommodate her wishes, there could come a time when it is out of your control.
 Illness, disability and dementia are all serious issues for older adults, and although you may make promises with the best intentions, sometimes doing what’s right for mom or dad isn’t what they want.

 Finally, how do you know it’s time to consider care options?
 There’s no hard and fast rule, Miller says, but start by observing your parents in their daily routines.
 Are there new bumps and bruises there, indicating a fall?
-Is there a strong body odour, which could mean the bathtub is too difficult to access?
+Is there a strong Healthy Body odour, which could mean the bathtub is too difficult to access?
 Are there dents, bumps or scrapes in the car, which could mean tiny car accidents?
 Are things put away properly in the kitchen?
 Are bills being paid on time?